ahgittin/license-audit-maven-plugin/README.md

 * `list` - even more detail of each dependency, listed one after the other (no tree structure)
 * `csv` - a comma-separated-values file with all details from `list`, suitable for importing into a spreadsheet

-These can be set with `-Dlicense-audit.format=csv`.
+These can be set with `-Dformat=csv`.
 The default is `tree`.

 # Other Configuration

 This plugin supports the following additional configuration:

-* `license-audit.format` - the format of the report (see above)
-* `license-audit.outputFile` - write a report to this file, in addition to logging it
+* `output` - write a report to this file, in addition to logging it
+* `format` - the format of the report (see above)
-* `license-audit.depth` - maximum depth to traverse, or -1 for full depth
+* `depth` - maximum depth to traverse, or -1 for full depth
-* `license-audit.includeDependencyScopes` - which dependency scopes should be reported, defaulting to `compile,runtime`,
-  with `all` recognized as a synonym for `compile,runtime,test,system,provided`
+* `includeDependencyScopes` - which dependency scopes should be reported, defaulting to `compile,runtime`, with `all` recognized as a synonym for `compile,runtime,test,system,provided`;
+  this affects both resolution and reporting, with dependencies restricted to these scopes on the root project (but not transitive) to resolve dependencies, and then these scopes shown on all nodes (transitively) when reporting (NB: omitting `compile` is likely to yield a rather useless report)
-* `license-audit.includeOptionalDependencies` - whether to report on optional dependencies on the project, defaulting to `false`
+* `excludeRootOptionalDependencies` - whether to report on optional dependencies on the project, defaulting to `false`
+* `listUnusedNestedOptionalDependencies` - whether to show optional dependencies below the root which are not used, defaulting to `false`, but useful when you want to see what optional dependencies and versions are suggested by included projects;
+  if an optional dependency *is* included elsewhere, even if a different version, it will always be listed;
+  if this is specified along with `suppressExcludedDependencies`, this one dominates, and all optional dependencies will be listed
-* `license-audit.listOnlyIncludedDependencies` - whether to omit any mention of dependencies which are not included;
+* `suppressExcludedDependencies` - whether to omit any mention of dependencies which are not included;
-  by default (`false`), the report mentions all dependencies, not just those which are included in the report's traversal (i.e. by default *test* dependencies will be mentioned, but will not be included as nodes with their dependencies);
+  by default (`false`), the report mentions non-optional excluded dependencies (i.e. by default *test* dependencies will be mentioned, but *their* dependencies will not be listed);
-  this can be useful for generating reports for audiences who might be scared by a LGPL test depencency
+  this can be useful for generating reports for audiences who might be scared by a LGPL test dependency
-* `license-audit.listIdsOnly` - whether to omit detail of dependencies in the dependencies list, again useful for some audiences, and for CSV reports
+* `listDependencyIdOnly` - whether to omit detail of dependencies in the dependencies list, again useful for some audiences and for CSV reports; default `false` (no effect on the *summary* format)
-* `license-audit.suppressLicenseInfo` - don't show any license details
+* `suppressLicenseInfo` - don't show any license details

 # Copyright and License

-This software is copyright (c) 2015 by Alex Heneveld.
+This software is copyright (c) 2015 by Alex Heneveld and Cloudsoft Corporation.

 This software is released under the Apache Software License, v2.

-# TODO

-* "reported below" mistaken
-* compile dep in test dep not included